 North Carolina suffers every day from the mass incarceration of its citizens.
 Our state is wasting over a billion dollars each year on incarceration, with little to no effect on community safety.
 North Carolina’s biased, broken justice is 10 times more likely to lock up a person of color than a white person, and those who are incarcerated suffer life-long effects, from economic harm to the lingering shadows of traumatic abuse.

 The over 300,000 people that come in contact with this system, as well as their families, pay a heavy price, often for their entire lives.
-To reduce the number of people, especially people of color, that languish in North Carolina’s prisons and jails, we focus on the three primary strategies.
+To reduce the number of people, especially people of color, that languish in North Carolina’s prisons and jails, we focus on the two strategies.

 Bail Reform & Litigation